House Dust Allergy in children

-It’s thought that around 1 in 20 young children will have house dust mite allergy, but not all will have symptoms.
+It’s thought that around 1 in 20 young children will have allergic antibodies against house dust mite allergens, but not all will have symptoms.

-Children with house dust mite allergy often look and feel like they have a cold that never goes away and will have dark circles under their eyes (called ‘allergic shiners’) due to mucous and congestion in the upper airways.
+Children suffering from a house dust mite allergy often look and feel like they have a cold that never goes away and will have dark circles under the eyes, called ‘allergic shiners’, due to mucus and congestion in the upper airways.

 Uncomfortable symptoms can also lead to poor-quality sleep, so you may also notice that your child is tired and irritable when they wake up.

 Symptoms to keep an eye out for that suggest your child had a dust mite allergy include:

 - An itchy throat, mouth and nose

 - Itchy eyes, red eyes or watery eyes

 - Headaches and blocked sinuses